 - Visitors are allowed in the reception area only.
 Visitors are not allowed in the classrooms, student lounge, or clinic floor area. - Only emergency calls are permitted on the business phone.
-Students may use the student phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3 Cell phones are only used is designated areas. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - Paul Mitchell The School Fort Myers is a smoke-free campus. - Stealing or taking school or another's personal property is unacceptable.
+Please keep your calls to three (3) minutes or less. - 3 Cell phones are not permitted in the school. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - Paul Mitchell The School Jacksonville is a smoke-free campus. - Stealing or taking school or another's personal property is unacceptable.